 Suzuki Jimny (also known as LJ in the 70’s, Samurai in the 80’s, Caribian and Sierra in other markets) is a 4×4 off-road mini SUV manufactured by the Japanese company Suzuki and its subsidiaries worldwide.
-The car was first produced in 1970 and production continues to-date, the most current being the 2018 model.
-After all these years of production, several models, four generations (1st generation 1970 – 1981, 2nd generation 1981 – 1998, 3rd generation 1998 – 2018, 4th generation 2018 to present), and 2.85 million units sold, the Jimny has been proven to be, and still is a desirable car and let us learn why.
+The car was first produced in 1970 and production continues to date, the most current being the 2018 model.
+After all these years of production, several models, four generations (1st generation 1970 – 1981, 2nd generation 1981 – 1998, 3rd generation 1998 – 2018, 4th generation 2018 to present), and 2.85 million units sold, the Jimny has proved to be and still is a desirable car.
+Let us learn why.

-The Suzuki Jimny originally falls in the KEI (smallest highway-legal passenger car) car in Japan, with a length of approximately 3 meters (the following versions had a length of 3.6m) and width of 1.6m.
-These dimensions make it a very convenient car for urban use, as it can fit in small parking areas, and maneuver in tiny roads.
+The Suzuki Jimny originally fell in the KEI (smallest highway-legal passenger car) car in Japan, with a length of approximately 3m (the following versions had a length of 3.6m) and a width of 1.6m.
+These dimensions make it a very convenient car for urban use, as it can fit in small parking areas, and maneuver on tiny spaces.
 But the Jimny was not meant for on-road and in urban centers only.
 It was also built to tackle the harshest weather and terrain.
-It has been proven for years its undiluted capabilities in off-roading, thanks to its 4×4 abilities, front and rear rigid axles, low gear with abilities that match or even outclass much bigger SUV’s when it comes to managing through snow, muddy terrains and climbing steep slopes.
-Be it ice, mud or sand, uphill or downhill, the Jimny goes where other much bigger 4×4 SUV’s fear to tread.
+It has proved for years its undiluted capabilities in off-roading, thanks to its 4×4 abilities, front and rear rigid axles, low gear with abilities that match or even outclass much bigger SUVs when it comes to managing through snow, muddy terrains, and climbing steep slopes.
+Be it ice, mud, or sand, uphill or downhill, the Jimny goes where other much bigger 4×4 SUVs fear to tread.
 Buy a Jimny and get ready to take on nature’s challenges.

-The Suzuki Jimny over the years has been produced with a variety of body types which gives buyers several options to choose from depending on their tastes.
-Some body types include:
+The Suzuki Jimny has been produced with various body types over the years, which gives buyers several options to choose from depending on their tastes.
+The body types include:

-This can be driven with or without a roof in place.
+Half-door Convertible this can be driven with or without a roof in place.
 It can give the user an open-air driving experience and fun with the ability to provide a roof when required.
 Other bodies types are three-door hardtop, three-door, and raised-roof hardtop.